liuxjep/iam/public_access.md

 # Managing public access to resources
 {: #public}

 By default, all users, both authenticated and unauthenticated, and service IDs in an account are members of the Public Access group.
-You can give all members of the group access to specfic resources by defining those resources in a policy.
+You can give all members of the group access to specific resources by defining those resources in a policy.
 In some cases, however, you might want to prevent public access to the resources, which you control by disabling public access at the account level.
 {:shortdesc}

 To manage public access, you must be an administrator of the IAM Access Groups service in the account.